Mendenhall Glacier Guided Kayak Adventure

 - Nugget Falls: Feel the thrill of skirting your kayak along the base of this powerful waterfall, which originates at Nugget Glacier and drops 377 feet in two tiers.

-- Learn to kayak: Kayakers are arranged by skill level, and those who've never done it will get professional instruction.
+- No experience necessary: Kayakers are arranged by skill level, and if you are new to kayaking you'll get professional instruction.
 Your guide will maintain an easy pace throughout.

 - Alaskan snack: Refuel and recharge with an authentic Alaskan snack that includes reindeer sausage, salmon spread, crackers and a beverage.